-15. The Foundation entered into five separate Funding Agreements with CJN.
-CJN is a third-party litigation funder headquartered in Amsterdam.

-- 16. The Foundation has verified the financial soundness of CJN, the track record of its founding members and its integrity and resolved that it fits the Foundation's purpose. - 17.
+- 15. The Foundation entered into five separate Funding Agreements with CJN.
+CJN is a third-party litigation funder headquartered in Amsterdam. - 16.
+The Foundation has verified the financial soundness of CJN, the track record of its founding members and its integrity and resolved that it fits the Foundation's purpose. - 17.
 The Funding Agreements were concluded in writing.
-Pursuant to the Funding Agreements, the Amsterdam District Court has exclusive jurisdiction and Dutch law applies.
+Pursuant to the Funding Agreements, the Amsterdam District Court has exclusive jurisdiction (subject to appeal and cassation)

+- and Dutch law applies.
 The Funder has its residence in the Netherlands. - 18.
 It follows from the Funding Agreements and the Foundation's governance that the Foundation will act independently and autonomously of the Funder.
 The Foundation's local counsel acts only for the Foundation; it does not act for CJN. - 19.
 The Funding Agreements are confidential, and parties have agreed on conditional information-sharing, to the extent relevant for CJN and that, in the view of the Foundation, information will only be disclosed to CJN subject to the relevant confidentiality restrictions. - 20.
 The Foundation and CJN agreed on separate budgets per case for conducting proceedings before the court of first instance and, if applicable, proceedings pursuant to the Dutch Collective Settlements Acts (Wet collectieve afwikkeling massaschade and Wet afwikkeling massaschade in collectieve actie) and any appeal proceedings. - 21.
 In several cases the relevant Funding Agreements (excluding the relevant budgets) were filed and, inter alia based on these agreements, the Foundation and its claims were declared admissible by the District Court in Amsterdam in those cases.

-PRINCIPLE IV: INDEPENDENCE OF THE FOUNDATION AND AVOIDING CONFLICTS OF INTERESTS avoided.
+PRINCIPLE IV: INDEPENDENCE OF THE FOUNDATION AND AVOIDING CONFLICTS OF INTERESTS

+22. In accordance with the Claim Code, any apparent conflict of interest between the Foundation's engaged advisors, the Supervisory Board and the Board should be avoided.
 If a direct or indirect conflict of interest between the Foundation and one or more members of the Board or the Supervisory Board were to occur, the relevant (Supervisory) Board member will not take part in the deliberations and decision-making process (articles 8.14 (Board) and 12.12 (Supervisory Board) of the Articles).
 This principle is adhered to strictly by the Board and Supervisory Board and in discussions regarding the Funding Agreement, the Funder's representative has not been privy to the deliberations and decision making.